Professor | The Ned and Carol Spieker Chair in Leadership | Faculty Director, Center for Equity, Gender, and Leadership

 Leading expert on gender in the workplace

-Laura Kray is the Warren E. and Carol Spieker Professor of Leadership at Berkeley Haas, where she has been on the faculty since 2002.
-Kray’s research examines the effects of gender stereotypes and motivated cognition on women’s careers.
-Her work has been supported multiple times by the National Science Foundation and has been recognized with multiple best research awards from the Academy of Management and the International Association of Conflict Management.
-Her research has been featured in a wide range of media outlets, including Washington Post, New Yorker, NPR, Harvard Business Review, New York Times, Financial Times, Slate, Forbes, Huffington Post, Daily Beast, Scientific American, Businessweek, and Time.
+Kray’s research has been supported multiple times by the National Science Foundation and has been featured in a wide range of media outlets, including the Washington Post, New Yorker, National Public Radio, Harvard Business Review, New York Times, Financial Times, Slate, Forbes, Huffington Post, Daily Beast, Scientific American, Businessweek, and Time.

 Expertise and Research Interests

 - Gender Bias